acorn-io/runtime/docs/docs/39-Authoring Acornfiles/04-volumes.md

 ## Volumes

 Volumes are used to store persistent data in your applications.
 Volumes can be bound to containers, sidecars, and jobs whenever persistence is needed.
-Defining a volume in the Acorn file is done under the `volumes` key and referenced via the `volumes://` uri path when mounting.
+Defining a volume in the Acornfile is done under the `volumes` key and referenced via the `volumes://` uri path when mounting.

 ```cue
 containers: {